StottlerHenke/openbadge-hub-py/README.md

 The (python) hub is used for controlling, monitoring, and communicating with the badges.
 It is written in Python and tested with Python version 2.7 (specifically 2.7.16 on Raspbian Buster).

-The hub uses [Docker](https://www.docker.com/) to simplify setup and deployment.
-Currently the only approach for installing Docker on Raspbian is to use the [Docker convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script)
+The hub uses [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to simplify setup and deployment.
+Currently the only approach for installing Docker on Raspbian is to use the [Docker convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
+Use `pip` (and specifically `pip3`) from the "Alternative install options" to [install Docker Compose](https://docs.docker.com/compose/install/#install-compose) on Raspbian: `pip3 install docker-compose`.

 There are two main modes of operation -
 1. [**Standalone mode**](#standalone-mode) - in standalone mode the hub loads a list of badges from a static files and writes data to local files.
 This mode is useful for testing, development, and when you only need a single hub.